vanGoghhh/tp/docs/UserGuide.md

 *  `edit job 2 c/Dog Cafe p/82827731 a/Dog Street pr/high` <br>
 Edits the job company name, phone number, address and priority of the 2nd job to be Dog Cafe, 82827731, Dog Street and high respectively.

+### Finding a candidate: `find can`

+Too many candidates with different information?
+CANdidates provide you with a simple and quick way for you to find candidates who fulfil certain criteria(s) or even a specific candidate from the long list.
+All you have to do is tell CANdidates the field you are interested in, along with the keyword you are looking for!

+Format: `find can [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [exp/YEARS_OF_EXPERIENCE] [doa/APPLICATION_DATE] [sal/EXPECTED_SALARY] [bl/IS_BLACKLISTED] [link/PROFILE_LINK] [t/JOB_TYPE]…`

+:memo: The search is case insensitive, e.g. john will match John

+:memo: The order of the keywords does not matter, e.g. Doe John will match John Doe

+:memo: For number fields (i.e. phone, years of experience and expected salary), only exact matching results will be displayed.
+For the remaining fields, results containing and exactly matching the keywords will be displayed.

+:bulb: If you do not want to see blacklisted candidates in the list, you can use the command find can bl/false, the resulting list will show only non-blacklisted candidates.

+Examples:
+****
+:black_nib: To find for candidates with tag(s) containing the word “_developer_” and an expected salary of exactly _$4000_,

+    find can t/developer sal/4000

+:black_nib: To find for _blacklisted_ candidates

+    find can bl/true

+****

+### Finding a job: `find job`

+Too many job listings with different information?
+Similar to the feature above, you can also find job listings by inserting keywords for the fields you are looking for!

+Format: `find job [n/JOB_TITLE] [c/COMPANY_NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [pr/PRIORITY] [v/VACANCY] [t/JOB_DESCRIPTION]…`

+:memo: The search is case insensitive, e.g. samsung will match Samsung

+:memo: The order of the keywords does not matter, e.g. King Burger will match Burger King

+:memo: For number fields (i.e. phone and vacancy), only exact matching results will be displayed.
+For the remaining fields, results containing and exactly matching the keywords will be displayed.

+Examples:
+****
+:black_nib: To find jobs with email containing “_@gmail.com_” and priority level _high_,

+    find job e/@gmail.com pr/high

+:black_nib: To find jobs with job titles containing the words “_Software Engineer_”,

+    find job n/Software Engineer

+****

 ### Deleting a candidate: `delete can`